Experts warn of the 9 common mistakes to avoid when buying outdoor furniture

-Planning to buy new outdoor furniture this year?
+Planning to buy new outdoor furniture this summer?
 Avoid these common mistakes that experts warn can prove costly

-Before investing in new furniture for your backyard ensure you don't fall for the most common mistakes when buying outdoor furniture – because they're all too easy to make, not to mention expensive.
+Before investing in new furniture for your garden, ensure you don't fall for the most common mistakes when buying outdoor furniture – because they're all too easy to make, not to mention expensive.

-Buying outdoor furniture is always an investment, whether you're looking for a cozy couch for an outdoor living room idea or hunting down a teak dining table set to be able to host BBQs in style there's no room for error because mistakes can prove costly.
-To help avoid them we've consulted a team of interior experts to explain the common mistakes we all make when it comes to buying outdoor furniture.
+Buying outdoor furniture is always an investment, whether you're looking for a cosy couch for an outdoor living room idea or hunting down a teak dining table set to host BBQs in style.
+There's no room for error because mistakes can prove costly.

-Before you take the plunge, take a look at our expert advice to ensure you buy the best outdoor furniture to suit your space and cater to your needs.
+To help avoid errors, we've consulted a team of interior and furniture experts to explain the common mistakes we all make when buying outdoor furniture.
+Before you take the plunge, read our expert advice to ensure you buy the best outdoor furniture to suit your space and cater to your needs.

 9 mistakes when buying outdoor furniture and how to avoid them

-Consider the climate to avoid buying a beautiful outdoor furniture set that you are restricted from using due to the weather conditions.
+Consider the climate when buying a beautiful outdoor furniture set to ensure you are not restricted from using it due to the weather conditions.

 "For example, metal furniture may rust in humid areas, while certain types of wood furniture may warp in areas with high levels of rainfall.
 I always recommend teak furniture to our customers, as teak is a hardwood that holds up in all climates and will last over time."